seadogger-tech/seadogger-homelab/README.md

 ### SSH connection test

-To test the SSH connection from my Ansible controller (my main workstation, where I'm running all the playbooks), I connected to each server individually, and accepted the hostkey.
+To test the SSH connection from the host or PC you intend to run Ansible from, connect to each server individually, and accepted the hostkey.
 This must be done for all nodes so password is not requested by the nodes during the Ansible playbook run:

 ```
 ssh-copy-id pi@node[X].local